 Nothing can put a burr under the saddle of outdoorsmen and women quite like this one simple word: poacher.

-For many of us ethical sportsmen, once someone has skirted the law and taken fish or game over the limit, out of season, or without the proper licensing, they have stepped over the line.
-At that point they've given up the right to call themselves a hunter or a fisherman.
-Instead, they're a poacher.
+If someone ignores these regulations and takes fish or game over the limit, out of season, or without the proper licensing, they have stepped over the line.
+At that point, they're no longer a hunter or angler.
+To ethical sports people, now they're a poacher.

-Before any state's game management service can donate any wild game, it has to be certified safe for human consumption before it can be used.
-Remember, these are not animals that have succumbed via roadkill, but game animals that have been confiscated as a result of poaching.
+Before any state's game management service can donate any wild game, it has to be certified as safe for human consumption.
+If the game has to be kept for evidence, it could be sitting for a while.
+Proper refrigeration is essential.

 If the meat or fish is able to be processed and stored correctly, it's then donated.
 Some donations go to nonprofits such as food banks or soup kitchens, while others are distributed directly to families in the community.
 Donations like these can be done at the local or state level, but there are almost always takers.

 The Oregon Department of Fish and Wildlife even keeps a meat donation list, filled with people who need the meat for health reasons.
 Oftentimes, these people have severe food allergies and are unable to eat commercially processed meat, which can contain hormones and antibiotics.
 With a doctor's note, they are able to get on the list to receive the first phone call when the department acquires confiscated wild game.

 For Margaret Guthrie, who has such severe food allergies that she can't eat commercially processed meat, Oregon's list means that she can get a freezer full of elk to last her the year.